Free Me (album)

-Free Me is the second studio album by English singer Emma Bunton, released on 9 February 2004 by 19 Recordings.
-The album peaked at number seven on the UK Albums Chart and spawned three top-10 singles: "Free Me", "Maybe" and "I'll Be There".
+Free Me is the second studio album by English singer Emma Bunton (credited mononymously as Emma), released on 9 February 2004 by 19 Recordings.
+The album peaked at number seven on the UK Albums Chart and spawned three top-10 singles: the title track, "Maybe" and "I'll Be There".
 With this album, Bunton became the only former Spice Girl to have sold more copies of her second album than her first.

 Background

 In 2001, Bunton released her solo debut album A Girl Like Me through Virgin Records.
 It spent over 12 weeks inside the UK Albums Chart, peaking at number four and earning a gold certification by the British Phonographic Industry (BPI).
-It also produced her only solo chart-topper "What Took You So Long?", as well as the top-five singles "What I Am" and "Take My Breath Away", and the top-20 entry "We're Not Gonna Sleep Tonight".
-When it came to her second album, her record company "came to me and said, 'Let's do a demo thing for the second album.'
-And I thought, 'Hold on a minute.'
-Not a lot of people know this, but I actually walked away from it.
-We put so much into it, and when they don't give you that support anymore, it's quite heartbreaking", says Bunton.
-"I said, 'Thank you very much for the demo idea, but I want to take this where I know people are going to be right behind me and work as hard as I do.'"
+It also produced her only solo chart-topper "What Took You So Long?" and the top-five single "Take My Breath Away".
+Bunton explained that she left Virgin Records due to a lack of support from the label, citing a desire to work with a label "where I know people are going to be right behind me and work as hard as I do.'"